theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - F. A runtime exception is thrown.

 ### A30.
+F. Java throws an exception if invalid date values are passed.
+There is not 40th day in April -- or any other month for that matter.

 ### Q31.
 What is the output of the following code?
 ```java